 We are very pleased to announce that we now have available hygienist appointments so you are very welcome to call and book if you are due an appointment or concerned about the health of your gums.
 You are also welcome to email, if easier on [email protected]

-We would like to assure you that if you have any outstanding treatment or are due a routine appointment soon, your dentist, hygienist or another member of staff will be in contact in due course.
-They are currently working tirelessly to get through the backlog.
+We would like to assure you that if you have any outstanding treatment with your dentist or are due a routine appointment soon, your dentist, hygienist or another member of staff will be in contact in due course.
+They are currently working tirelessly to get through the backlog and we are gradually starting to increase to also seeing patients who wish to have routine examinations as individual dentist capacity allows.

 We worked very hard to put in place all that was required before reopening to ensure that we are able to continue to provide you with the best level of care which you have come to expect and which you deserve.
 Dentistry will not be quite the same for quite some time however and we would like to explain the many changes that have needed to be implemented in the practice and the differences you will notice when you next come to see us.

 In line with new guidelines, for treatment outstanding since lockdown began and indeed for all routine treatment, we will need to do a remote assessment.
 In most cases this will be over the phone.
 A remote assessment appointment will be booked with your dentist; this will allow them to assess the urgency of your condition and offer you the correct category and duration appointment.
-This is important as, although we are open again, we are quite limited in the number of appointments we can offer and have been advised in the early days to avoid where possible procedures that require using fast handpieces or Ultra sonic scalers used for cleaning your teeth.
-These are known as Aerosol generating procedures (AGPs).
-Whilst hygiene appointments can be done using specially designed hand instruments and some fillings and other treatments can be done without a handpiece, a great many fillings and dental treatments such as crowns do require an AGP.
-We would like to reassure you that in time, all treatments that you require will be possible but during this phase of Covid 19 transmission we need to minimise this.
-We understand that this will be frustrating for you as it is for us and appreciate your forbearance and understanding.
+This is important as, although we are open again, we are quite limited in the number of appointments we can offer in order to allow ongoing compliance with social distancing requirements.
+We would like to reassure you that in time, as the national Covid alert level decreases, we expect our capacity to see patients will increase.
+We understand that until then it is frustrating for you as it is for us and appreciate your forbearance and understanding.

 Before your appointment: